 Our overseas troops need help voting, and while internet voting sounds like a good idea, even a pilot is too dangerous to consider in this new age of Cyber Warfare.
 We cannot ask our troops to put their personal safety at risk by the act of casting a ballot.
-We must carefully ask - what problem are we trying to solve, exactly and how do we solve it?
+We must carefully ask - what problem are we trying to solve, exactly and how do we solve it?"An overwhelming majority of military and overseas voters did not return ballots to the United States in 2006, costing local election offices staff time and money" Greensboro N-R.

 Seeking to remedy that, congress passed a law that contains "pilots" allowing for internet voting for our military.
 The pilot is in the Federal Military and Overseas Voter Empowerment Act, (Move) in Section 589.
 The Federal Voting Assistance Program (FVAP) will oversee the program.
 FVAP sent a letter to all 50 states election offices with a 2010 legislative agenda that recommends states adopt internet voting pilot programs for military.
 Unfortunately, legislatures in Alabama, Colorado, and Massachusetts are taking action to participate in the internet voting pilots for military.
 Additionally Franklin County Washington officials wish to participate and ultimately have full blown internet voting and eliminate the state's paper ballot requirement.

 The problem is that Internet voting cannot yet be made secure and opens our elections and troops to cyber warfare.
 And internet voting opens up the troops' ballots and the personal information on them, as well as possibly exposing troop location.
-It also does not solve the real problem identified by the Pew Foundation in the report
+It also does not solve the real problem identified by the Pew Foundation in the report No Time to Vote and creates many new problems.

 The national Verified Voting Foundation lists several serious technical and non technical issues that have to be addressed BEFORE any internet voting pilots are implemented.
 See excerpt of Verified Voting's statement signed computer technologists: